nrodrigo/stuff/php-slim30-twig22/README.md

 'cache' => false //__DIR__.'/../resources/cache'
 ```

 I thought these frameworks was supposed to be smart?
 What is the cache dir used for if not to cache front-end components?
 It's being defined with the view... wth!?
+Digging into the files placed in the cache docs, I only see PHP code.
+Again... what?
+I'm pretty sure I'm just an old dinosaur that needs to get with the times.

 Slim docs provide this caveat (discovered after the fact):
 ```